Scholarship & Aid Programs

 Lyon College offers a number of scholarships worth many thousands of dollars for qualified students.
 These scholarships and grants can come from one or more of three sources: Lyon College, the federal government, and the state government.

 Both the FAFSA (www.fafsa.ed.gov) and the YOUniversal Scholarship application (www.adhe.edu) become open and available for completion on 10/1/17.

 You must be accepted for admission to Lyon before any financial aid award can be made.

 Jump to Federal Aid Programs | Jump to State Aid Programs

 Lyon College awards academic merit-based aid according to a review of a student’s application and academic performance.
 These amounts are annual and renewable for up to eight semesters of undergraduate study provided that the student maintains requirements.
-Students will be notified of their award by the Admissions Office staff after the student has been accepted.
+Students will be notified of their award by the Admissions Office staff after being accepted.

 A typical student that has at least 20 on the ACT and at least a 2.5 transcript GPA may be offered one of the following scholarships.
 These Scholarship range from $13,000 to full tuition.